12. Data frames#

 Note

-Once again, let us take note of logical indexing featuring missing values:
+Once again, let’s take note of logical indexing in the presence of missing values:

 ## a b c d1 d2